UMM-CSci-4453-S19/lab-7-decaf/README.md

 app.listen(port);
 ```

-The web-server is expecting out HTML files to be in the 'public" sub directory.
+The web-server is expecting our HTML files to be in the 'public" sub directory.

-in the 'public' sub-directory, do this tutorial:
+Using the 'public' sub-directory for your files, do this tutorial:
 <http://www.revillweb.com/tutorials/angularjs-in-30-minutes-angularjs-tutorial/>

 At a bare mininum your group should now have
-* The web-server `express.js` in the root directory of your project
+* The web-server `express.js` in the root directory of your repository
 * A subdirectory named `public`
    * `index.html` (perhaps various files for different sections of the tutorial:  the content)
    * `app.js` (for holding the angular code that orchestrates the data-binding:  the model)